 Millions more embrace marketplace plans

 If you haven’t already done so, now’s the time to check out the Affordable Care Act marketplace.
 Anyone who doesn’t want to pony up for COBRA is entitled to a special 60-day enrollment period.

 HealthCare.gov is looking more attractive than ever, and Americans are taking advantage.
-A record-breaking 12.2 million people are now enrolled in federal and state marketplace plans, the federal government announced in September.
+More than 13.6 million Americans enrolled in federal and state marketplace plans between Nov.
+1 and Dec.
+15, the federal government announced last month.

 HealthCare.gov enrollees are now paying no more than 8.5% of their incomes on their health insurance.
-And the government says about half of new HealthCare.gov users are paying a monthly premium of $10 or less, after tax credits.
+And the government says four out of five consumers are able to find monthly premiums of $10 or less, after tax credits.

 Medicaid or marriage may hold an answer

 Another potential solution is Medicaid, which can provide free or low-cost health coverage.
 No need to watch for an enrollment window: You’re able to apply online at any time of year.